SwellRT/swellrt/wave/doc/swellrt/Editor.md

 ### Show debug messages in Web console

-Set the following configuration property before SwellRT script is loaded:
+Set the following configuration property before Swell script is loaded:

 ```
-    __swellrt_editor_config = {
+    __swell_editor_config = {
       enableLog: true
     };
 ```

 ### Wave Editor

-The Wave project included in SwellRT has a particular GWT module to try and debug the editor component:
+The Wave project included in Swell has a particular GWT module to try and debug the editor component:

 - Run `./gradlew gwtEditorDev`